drshahizan/HPDP/portfolio/Hafizulshah/readme.md

 <h1 align="center">Hi 👋, I'm Hafizulshah bin Sharom</h1>
 <h3 align="center">Bachelor Of Computer Science (Data Engineering) With Honours</h3>
 <h3 align="center">Welcome to my GitHub profile.
 This is where I will be uploading and sharing my previous projects and experiences</h3>
+<h3 align="center">I am very passionate in programming and is eager to learn new things every single day.
+Not only the software, I am also passionate about the hardware</h3>
 <br>

 ## Me Currently